apache/superset/.github/ISSUE_TEMPLATE/bug_report.md

 - superset version: `superset version`
 - python version: `python --version`
 - node.js version: `node -v`
-- npm version: `npm -v`

 ### Checklist

-Make sure these boxes are checked before submitting your issue - thank you!
+Make sure to follow these steps before submitting your issue - thank you!

 - [ ] I have checked the superset logs for python stacktraces and included it here as text if there are any.
 - [ ] I have reproduced the issue with at least the latest released version of superset.